Tibi-Saju/ScrollActivity/README.md

 # ScrollActivity
-A simple android application implement scroll view using Android Studio
+A simple android application to implement scroll view using Android Studio